 - User role permissions: Private content inside ClickUp is inaccessible to unauthorized users via Search or ClickUp AI.
 The people in your Workspace can only access ClickUp content that has been shared with them when they use ClickUp AI or Search.

 - Sharing controls: ClickUp admins can further filter data directly within ClickUp through Connected Search configuration options.
-This filtering differs for each connected system, for example, Google Drive file properties, GitHub repos, location selectors, and Figma URLs.
+This filtering differs for each connected system, for example, Google Drive file properties, GitHub repos, and location selectors.

 - Limit sharing: IT admins can further limit data access with Workspace Connections by utilizing service accounts.
 Service accounts are accounts created for the sole purpose of integration and are not used for work by any individual employee.
 Actual data access is fully managed by the connected system and not ClickUp.
 Individual users need to use their work accounts in each connected system to access Connected Search results.